Recently updated on: December 27, 2023

 The best time to start a resolution was yesterday, but the second best is today.
 Start with what you know today and slowly but methodologically aim to improve.

 Aim for 1% improvement every day and watch your life change.
+Just remember to monitor your progress because you improve something you don't measure.

 Final Thought: